CSE312: Web Applications

 All homework assignments will be completed in Python

-Each assignment will be a programming/development assignment with a submission of your software on Autolab, though there will be very little automated grading in this course.
-You will submit all of the code and files that comprise your software on AutoLab in a single zip file.
+Each assignment will be a programming/development assignment with a submission of your software on Autolab, though there will only be automated grading for the Learning Objective portion of each assignment.
+You will submit all the code and files that comprise your software on AutoLab in a single zip file.

 The following apply to all homework assignments except where exceptions are explicitly stated:

-• No external libraries or frameworks are allowed if the library implements functionality that we covered in class (Exceptions are made for TCP and IP only)
+• No external libraries or frameworks are allowed if the library implements functionality that we covered in class (Exceptions are made for TCP and IP)

 • Any libraries/packages/classes/functions/etc that are included in Python that complete part of an assignment - related to the course content - for you are not allowed.
 This includes the HTTP module